-- I. Based upon our criteria and assessment of the peer-reviewed literature, the pancreas transplant alone (PTA) procedure has been medically proven to be effective and, therefore, is considered medically appropriate in a carefully selected subset of patients who have diabetes that is difficult to manage (e.g., labile) and who have ALL of the following: - A. a history of frequent, acute, and severe metabolic complications (hypoglycemia, hyperglycemia, ketoacidosis) requiring medical attention; and - B. clinical and/or emotional problems with exogenous insulin therapy that are so severe as to be incapacitating; and - C. consistent failure of insulin-based management to prevent acute complications.
+Based upon our criteria and assessment of the peer-reviewed literature, the pancreas transplant alone (PTA) procedure has been medically proven to be effective and, therefore, is considered medically appropriate in a carefully selected subset of patients who have insulin dependent diabetes mellitus (IDDM) that is difficult to manage (e.g., labile) and who have ALL of the following:

+- A. a history of frequent, acute, and severe metabolic complications (hypoglycemia, hyperglycemia, ketoacidosis) requiring medical attention; - B. clinical and/or emotional problems with exogenous insulin therapy that are so severe as to be incapacitating; - C. consistent failure of insulin-based management to prevent acute complications; and - D. do not have advanced kidney disease (stage IV or V chronic kidney disease (CKD)).